What is Vocation?

 - When I lose track of time, what am I doing or involved in?

 - What do others most need from me?

 There is significant value in taking time for reflection and self-assessment.
 You can learn about yourself and your vocational calling by identifying your values, interests, and skills.
 Taking the time to complete self-assessments can provide clarity to your vocational calling.

 Values are personal beliefs that are important to you.
 They guide and direct your decisions.
 They are typically constant throughout your life and make you the person that you are.

 Online values assessment - analyze what is important to you in your work

 Interests are activities that you lose track of time when you are doing them because you are naturally drawn to them and enjoy them.

 Online interests assessment - understand how your interests relate to careers

 Strong Interest Inventory - the Strong Interest Inventory provides students with insights into their interests, preferences, and style which aids in selecting a major and career that would be fulfilling.
-If you are interested in taking the Strong inventory, please contact Career Services (x1206 / firstname.lastname@example.org).
+If you are interested in taking the Strong inventory, please contact the Career Development Center (x1206 / firstname.lastname@example.org).

 Skills include your gifts and talents that come easy to you and you naturally do well.